Coldplay: Influences

-Coldplay's music has been compared with A-ha, U2, Oasis, R.E.M. and Radiohead.
-They acknowledge Scottish band Travis and American singer Jeff Buckley as major influences on their early material as well, which was mostly produced by Ken Nelson.
+Coldplay's music has been compared to a-ha, U2, Oasis, R.E.M. and Radiohead.
+They acknowledged Scottish band Travis and American singer Jeff Buckley as major influences on their early material as well, which was mostly produced by Ken Nelson.
 Martin is known to be a fan of Bruce Springsteen, mentioned "spending three years trying to sound like Eddie Vedder" before Buckley, and commented listening to many hymns when he was young due to his religious upbringing.
 In 2021, he cited Belgian singer-songwriter Stromae as another influence, affirming "He is one of our heroes you know, he is one of those people that comes along and completely inspires you all over again".

 Buckland, on the other hand, stated the Stone Roses were one of the reasons why he learned to play guitar.
 In 2020, he shared on social media playlists with some of his favorite tracks and artists from each decade, including the Velvet Underground, Carole King, Joy Division, Talking Heads, Kate Bush, Donna Summer, Björk, Beastie Boys and many others.
 He said during an interview in the following year his favorite song of all time is "Teardrop" by Massive Attack.
 Meanwhile, Berryman is known to be inspired by artists like James Brown, Marvin Gaye, Kool & the Gang and the Funk Brothers.
-He further added that his musical taste is "hard to condense it down" but "could not live without the Beatles or Motown".
+He further added that his musical taste is difficult to condense it down, but could not live without the Beatles or Motown.
 As for Champion, he commented knowing how to play violin and piano since he was eight years old gave him a different perspective on drums, which he only learned to play after joining the band.
 During his youth, he listened to Bob Dylan, Tom Waits, Nick Cave and traditional Irish folk music.
 He has named Ginger Baker, Dave Grohl and John Bonham as some of his favorite drummers.